imrankhan17/imrankhan17.github.io/pages/xgboost.md

-## Installing xgboost on an EC2 Linux instance
+## Installing xgboost on an AWS EC2 Linux instance

 Install Python3 and create a virtual environment:
  - `yes | sudo yum install python36`